-Biomedical Genetics is a cross-disciplinary team of clinicians, biostatisticians, genetic epidemiologists, geneticists, biochemists and information technology specialists working together to discover the links between complex human disease and genes.
+The Biomedical Genetics Section is a cross-disciplinary team of clinicians, biostatisticians, genetic epidemiologists, molecular geneticists, and bioinformaticists working together to discover the links between complex human disease and genes.

-Biomedical Genetics is presently directing projects involving multiple academic centers and private industry to identify genes for several complex diseases including metabolic syndrome and Alzheimer’s disease.
-The Program is also actively involved in research projects in substance abuse, sickle cell disease, inflammatory bowel disease, mental illness, longevity, and the Framingham Heart Study.
-Cancer Genetics and Developmental Genetics are a major focus of our research labs.
+The Biomedical Genetics faculty is presently directing projects involving multiple academic centers and private industry to identify genes for several complex diseases including age-related macular degeneration and Alzheimer disease.
+The Section is also actively involved in research projects in substance abuse, sickle cell disease, membranous nephropathy, mental illness, longevity, and the Framingham Heart Study.
+Cancer genetics, Epigenetics and developmental genetics are a major focus of our research labs.

 As a part of the educational component of our program’s mission, Biomedical Genetics offers a variety of opportunities for training leading to a Ph.D. in a genetics specialty including genetic epidemiology and molecular genetics.
-Our faculty teach a variety of graduate level courses in medical genetics and epidemiology on the Medical Campus.
+Our faculty teaches a variety of graduate level courses in medical genetics, genetics & genomics, genetic epidemiology, and addiction science on the Medical Campus.

-For biomedical researchers both on campus and off, our program’s Molecular Genetics Core Lab provides services for DNA extraction, sequencing, genotyping and cell line cultures.
+For biomedical researchers both on campus and off, our program’s Molecular Genetics Core Lab provides services for DNA and RNA extraction, sequencing, genotyping and cell line cultures.